 Everyone knows that the Golden Retriever is the friendliest dog out there.
 They are the perfect family dog since they get along so well with kids and other animals.
 You do not have to worry about this dog is shy or aggressive.

-Golden Retrievers do need to be groomed frequently and walked regularly.
+Golden Retrievers do need to be groomed frequently and walked regularly, and they are certainly happy and independent enough to spend time running around a GPS Dog Fence.
 But they are also super easy going and will sit next to you for longer periods of time.
 You can easily take them with you hunting and they will sit until it time to retrieve your game.
 Plus, they are great to snuggle with when you watch television.

 Depending on what you are looking for in a dog breed, the Shar Pei is a very versatile pooch that can weigh up to 60 pounds.
 This medium-sized dog is a great choice for kids who will love their large face and extra skin.